sillycowvalley/TTLSim/Documentation/Blinky/Blinky_Build_Plan.md

 **Instructions live:** LOAD addr, STORE addr (super-ops), FETCH (stack form, low-256 reach — exercises the TOS side of the address mux).

+**Panel:** D-ADDR (13) off the 3:1 mux output — from here on, every memory-class instruction shows *where* it touched, not just what arrived in TOS.

 **Test program:** STORE/LOAD round-trip at low and high addresses (13-bit reach — address above 0xFF proves the super-op path is genuinely wide); FETCH against an address computed at run time; then a self-checking memory fill: write pattern i^0xFF